menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 1. Locate the specific appliance for which you wish to configure NTP.
 2. On the :guilabel:`Action` menu, select :guilabel:`NTP configuration`.
 You can also access this option on the Row menu :guilabel:`...`.
 3. Select the :guilabel:`Enable NTP service` checkbox to activate the NTP service on your appliance.
-4. In the text box, enter the hostname or IP address of the NTP server from which you want to synchronize your appliance's clock.
+4. In the text box, enter the hostnames or IP addresses of the NTP servers from which you want to synchronize your appliance's clock.

    ..
 Tip::
       Consider using multiple NTP servers for redundancy and increased reliability, ensuring continued time synchronization even if one server becomes inaccessible.